Alzheimer’s wandering is dangerous

 - Using an alarm like SafeWander that’s triggered when a specific threshold is crossed

-Pro tip: Be aware of fire safety needs for everyone else in the house.
+Important: Be aware of fire safety needs for everyone in the house.
 Make sure all locks are easily accessible to people without cognitive impairment.
 Doors should be able to be opened quickly in case of emergency.

 For example you could install a curtain rod above the door to hang a dark curtain or wall hanging over the door.
 Slide the curtain open and close as needed, taking care to not let your older adult see you do it.